buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcConstructionMgmtDomain/Entities/IfcConstructionMaterialResource.md

 Occurrences of _IfcConstructionMaterialResource_ are consumed (wholly or partially), or occupied during a construction work task (_IfcTask_).

-Similar to _IfcConstructionProductResource_, sometimes things such as 5000kg of gravel are already instantiated as an instance of an _IfcProduct_ subtype because it is a result of a work task (for example, &#145;transporting gravel&#146;).
-In this case, the instance of _IfcConstructionMaterialResource_ can be associated with the product instance &#145;5000kg of gravel&#146; to provide more information for resource uses.
+Similar to _IfcConstructionProductResource_, sometimes things such as 5000kg of gravel are already instantiated as an instance of an _IfcProduct_ subtype because it is a result of a work task (for example, ‘transporting gravel’).
+In this case, the instance of _IfcConstructionMaterialResource_ can be associated with the product instance ‘5000kg of gravel’ to provide more information for resource uses.
 Nevertheless, _IfcConstructionMaterialResource_ should only be used to represent resource usage, but not product substances.

 > NOTE  This entity is not the same as _IfcMaterial_.
 One one hand, _IfcConstructionMaterialResource_ represents usage of bulk materials such as sand, gravels, nails and so on.
 Physical manifestations can be instantiated from _IfcProduct_ as well, depending on their uses in the system, and such an _IfcProduct_ object can be assigned to the _IfcConstructionMaterialResource_ object via _IfcRelAssignsToResource_.
 On the other hand, _IfcMaterial_ is about physical materials that a physical building element consists of, possibly with detailed material layering information."